 For a guided ghost tour and walk, etc . . .

-ESCORTED WITH A PSYCHIC AND MEDIUM, ALONG WITH OUIJA BOARD EXPERT
+ESCORTED WITH A PSYCHIC ~ MEDIUM, ALONG WITH OUIJA BOARD EXPERT

-Your evening will start at the Angel Sourced Base where you shall be able to help yourself to a self service buffet, including vegetarian options, starters, mains and desserts, soft drinks, tea and coffee.
+Your evening will start at the Angel Sourced Base where you can help yourself to soft drinks, tea and coffee, whilst meeting and greeting with other walkers and your A.S.H team members.
 An informal chat about working with the tools and equipment and what to expect from your walk before heading onto the walk and returning to base, or cars around the base, free parking on Hinckley Road every evening after 6pm unlimited time.

 ON THE EVENING OF YOUR WALK THERE IS A BONUS 20% DISCOUNT FOR YOU IN THE CRYSTAL CAVERN GIFT SHOP FOR ANY PURCHASES YOU'D LIKE TO MAKE, MAYBE YOU'D LIKE YOUR OWN PENDULUM/DOWSER, SPIRIT BOARD OR ORACLE CARDS, EVEN JUST A CRYSTAL FOR PROTECTION WE HAVE IT ALL AND MORE .....